Penn High School

-Penn High School is a public high school located just outside Mishawaka, Indiana, United States, near South Bend.
+Penn High School is a public high school located in Mishawaka, Indiana, United States, near South Bend.
 It is the only high school in the Penn-Harris-Madison (PHM) School Corporation.

 The district includes all of Osceola and portions of Granger, Mishawaka, and South Bend.

 History

 Penn High School was opened on September 1, 1958, following a year of construction and a cost of $1 million.
 The first graduating class, the class of 1960, had roughly 200 seniors.
 Prior to the construction of Penn, students in the Penn and Harris Townships went to Mishawaka High School or Jimtown High School.

 The 1962 merger of the Penn and Harris Township expanded the school system.
 The following year, Madison Township was also incorporated, creating today's Penn-Harris-Madison school district.

 Penn High School continued to expand in the following years.
 By 1965, the school district was attended by more than 1,600 students.
 In the late 1980s, the school underwent renovations to enlarge the school.